Astrolab: FLIP rover

 Rover FLIP at Paris Air Show 2025.

 After the cancellation of NASA's VIPER mission on Astrobotic's Griffin lander, Astrolab seized the chance to reach the lunar surface by developing FLIP (FLEX Lunar Innovation Platform).
-This 2025 mission will not only test FLIP's systems but also gather essential data on lunar dust mitigation and surface operations, informing the design and functionality of future lunar logistics platforms and prove critical FLEX subsystems such as avionics, autonomous navigation, and power systems.
+This planned 2025 mission was intended to not only test FLIP's systems but also gather essential data on lunar dust mitigation and surface operations, informing the design and functionality of future lunar logistics platforms and prove critical FLEX subsystems such as avionics, autonomous navigation, and power systems.

 In August 2025 Interlune indicated the FLIP rover would carry a multispectral camera they designed to search for Helium-3 on the Moon.
+In December 2025 Florida Media Now announced a delay of FLIP, which was in, "thermal-vac and integrated functional tests."

 NASA collaboration and Artemis missions

-In 2024, Astrolab was selected alongside Intuitive Machines and Lunar Outpost by NASA to develop lunar mobility systems for astronauts under the LTVS initiative.
-Astrolab's FLEX rover will serve as a Lunar Terrain Vehicle (LTV) to support Artemis astronauts on surface exploration and infrastructure-building missions, beginning as early as Artemis IV in 2028.
+In 2024, Astrolab was selected alongside Intuitive Machines and Lunar Outpost by NASA to develop lunar mobility systems for astronauts.
+Astrolab's rover will support Artemis astronauts on surface exploration and infrastructure-building missions, beginning as early as Artemis IV in 2028.
+In May 2026, NASA awarded a Lunar Terrain Vehicle contract for the CLV-1 rover, to be developed by Astrolab together with Axiom Space, Interlune and Odyssey Space Research.